Take a stroll through Scarecrow Village, a tiny town in the Japanese countryside where human-sized dolls have replaced a lost community

 What makes Mexico’s Island of the Dolls terrifying is how nature has taken over, and transformed once-cute toys into half-melted, sun-bleached, nightmarish chunks of plastic.

 By contrast, the dolls in Nagoro are well-loved and beautifully maintained.

 Each doll is regularly repaired to retain its neighbourly expression, and replaced every 3 years before it decays and falls apart at the seams.

 Some visitors have reported feeling uneasy in Nagoro as it’s eerily quiet, and there isn’t a sound aside from birds singing and the roar of a nearby river.

 Others find a handful of scarecrows that have been battered by the elements disturbing, and recoil from dolls that continue to grin despite being covered in a layer of moss and cobwebs.

-A few tourists are even troubled by the blank stare of the button eyes worn by some dolls, which coldly stare right through you and seem to contemplate matters beyond our ken.
+A few tourists are even troubled by the blank stare of the button eyes worn by some dolls, which seem to coldly stare right through you and contemplate matters beyond our ken.

 But I found Nagoro a joy to explore.
 It wasn’t the chilling experience I was hoping for, but it was no less thrilling.